gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

 ## validation
  - When you assign a SubscriptionRequest to target if the target already have another SubscriptionRequest containing at least one equal Subscription.path then should be rejected
+ - Add validation for the tags.
+The tags should not contain invalid characters we can use as reference the kubernetes label valid characters Example the `=` cannot be part of the key or value of the tag